DarkSkull777/install-linux/README.md

 - Alias setup is optional — if you skip, you can still run the distro manually.
 - Tested with Python 3.
 No requirements.txt needed.
 `

-This keeps it short, clear, and stylish.
-You can just replace the GitHub repo link with your actual repo URL.

-Want me to also add a screenshot section (like showing Termux menu output) so the README looks even more attractive?